 When we were there, silver mylar ribbons were stretched between posts across a large open space, with the East River and Governor's Island in the background.
 We climbed inside a sculpture dedicated to a woman who had become a local legend because of her community service.
 It was made from ribbons and many other found objects.
 My kids identified another piece as Noah's Ark.

-Special events such as a Saturday farmer's market and Sunday Tai Chi are held each week through the fall at Socrates Sculpture Park.
+Community events such as a Saturday farmer's market and Sunday Tai Chi are held at Socrates Sculpture Park.

 Good to Know